engineervix/zed-news/README.md

 - **core** -- this is primarily python code, where the following tasks are handled:
   - gather the news using [requests](https://pypi.org/project/requests/), [feedparser](https://pypi.org/project/feedparser/) and [beautifulsoup4](https://pypi.org/project/beautifulsoup4/)
-  - summarise the news using LLMs, via [LangChain](https://python.langchain.com/),
+  - summarise the news using LLMs,
   - create the podcast transcript,
   - convert text to speech using [AWS Polly](https://aws.amazon.com/polly/),
   - process the audio using [ffmpeg](https://ffmpeg.org/), and